 Interview tip #3: Brag

-Sadly, women generally have a hard time bragging about their accomplishments than men.
+Sadly, women generally have a harder time bragging about their accomplishments than men.
 But you better believe that every man sitting in that interview chair will be talking up his past accomplishments.
 Figure out a way to shine a spotlight on your past successes in a way that’s comfortable for you.
 And practice ahead of time!
 For example: “I excel at financial modeling.
 Recently, the CFO called my boss to compliment me on the business case I built.”

 Interview Tip #4: Make an ally of your interviewer (who is also possibly your future boss)